polterguy/lizzie/docs/introduction.md

 The above 4 functions can only be used for types that have overloaded the equivalent operators for these types of comparisons.

-#### OR and AND
+### OR and AND

-Since Lizzie doesn't have operators, neither the OR nor the AND keywords exists in Lizzie.
+Lizzie doesn't have operators, neither OR nor AND keywords exists in Lizzie.
 However, you can accomplish the same result by using the `any` and the `all` functions.
-The `any` is the equivalent of OR in a traditional programming language, while `all` is the equivalent of AND.
-The `any` function will return non-null if any of its arguments evaluates to non-null, while `all` will only return non-null if all of its arguments yields non-null.
+The `any` is the equivalent of OR in a traditional programming language, while `all` is the equivalent of AND. `any` function will return the first non-null argument that it is given, while `all` will return null if any of its arguments yields null.
 This allows you to combine `any` and `all` to accomplish the same as OR and AND would do for you normally.
 Consider the following.